 Colorectal cancer is the second leading cause of cancer deaths in the United States, affecting both men and women.
 The best way to protect yourself is with prevention.
 Regular colorectal cancer screening is one of the most powerful weapons to prevent colorectal cancer.
 Screenings save lives.

-Thanks to NH Colorectal Screening Program and Colorectal Cancer Coalition, our Community Health Workers (CHW) have been providing outreach to patients who are due for a screening.
+Thanks to NH Colorectal Screening Program and Colon Cancer Coalition, our Community Health Workers (CHW) have been providing outreach to patients who are due for a screening.
 They have also provided financial support so we can offer FIT tests (Fecal Immunochemical Test) to patients who are unable to afford screening.

 So what do CHWs do to provide colorectal screening outreach?

 CHWs are contacting patients, between the ages of 50-75 who have not yet completed a colorectal cancer screening.
 CHWs will contact patients by phone, email, or letters.
 They provide education and support on different testing options.
 Those test options include stool tests such as FIT and cologuard, as well as colonoscopies.
 The CHWs use this as an opportunity to check if patients have any other unmet health needs, such as open lab tests or unscheduled referrals.